 We’ve been preparing for a while now and we will continue to make improvements that are guided by the requirements and spirit of the GDPR.

-Internally, we’ve added elements to our processes in the development and adoption of tools to make sure our features and integration partners meet GDPR requirements.
+Internally, we’ve added elements to our processes in the development and adoption of tools to make sure our features and integration partners meet our CRM/GDPR requirements.

 We have created a structured system to respond to data subject requests to delete, modify or transfer their data.
 We’re also in the process of moving EU customers’ databases to the EU datacenter in Frankfurt.